 Dr. Carly Pardo

-Dr. Pardo completed her postdoctoral fellowship at Nicklaus Children's Hospital, where she provided individual therapy to children and adolescents across a wide range of presentations, co-facilitated DBT skills groups for adolescents and caregivers, and regularly presented on cultural considerations in pediatric care.
-Her doctoral internship was completed at The Renfrew Center, an APA-accredited residential eating disorder treatment program, where she provided individual, group, and family therapy to teens and adults using a transdiagnostic, relational, and emotion-focused CBT framework.
+Dr. Pardo completed her postdoctoral fellowship at Nicklaus Children's Hospital and a doctoral internship at The Renfrew Center, an APA-accredited residential treatment program, where she provided individual, group, and family therapy to teens and adults using a relational, and emotion-focused CBT framework.

-Her training spans multiple settings.
-At Quad Preparatory School, she worked with twice-exceptional students and integrated social-emotional learning, game-based cognitive behavioral therapy, and executive functioning support into both individual therapy and the classroom setting.
-While at the Jewish Childcare Association, Dr. Pardo provided individual and group therapy to children and teens in the foster care system and integrated both CBT and Psychodynamic therapies into trauma-informed treatments.
-At Cognitive and Behavioral Consultants, a private practice, Dr. Pardo provided comprehensive individual and group DBT as well as CBT across age ranges.
-Across the varied treatment settings, Dr. Pardo has gained extensive experience working with neurodivergent individuals, including children, adolescents, and adults with ADHD, learning disabilities, and autism spectrum profiles.
+Her training spans multiple settings and covers a range of ages, from adults to adolescents.
+Dr. Pardo has worked with twice-exceptional students, provided executive functioning support in both individual therapy and classroom settings, within the foster care system, and at a private practice (Cognitive and Behavioral Consultants).
+Across these varied treatment settings, Dr. Pardo has gained extensive experience working with neurodivergent individuals, including children, adolescents, and adults with ADHD, learning disabilities, and autism spectrum profiles.

 Dr. Pardo also has a passion for sports and performance psychology, drawing on her own background as a competitive athlete to help young athletes and high-achieving individuals navigate performance pressure, identity, and confidence.